Tr – Azam Ali, an Ahmadi Moslem, Ch 00 – Introduction

 Abba Ji told of several events of my childhood including the following.

-Abba Ji took me to our village mosque when I was very young.
-Everyone started praying in congregation, but soon I started playing on prayer-mats.
+Abba Ji took me to our village mosque.
+I was very young.
+Everyone started praying in the congregation, but I soon started playing on prayer-mats.
 Before starting the second set of prayers father scolded me to stop playing and start praying.
 I joined the prayers but soon again started running around.
 This time, however, every few seconds I stopped, looked towards him and said, “Abba Ji you ….”
 I addressed him repeating his own words with which he had scolded me.

 He used to say that I quickly learnt from him what he did, remembered it despite my age, copied him, and continued repeated his words.
 Children indeed do what they see parents do, not necessarily hear what they say.